Chemicals called phthalates are more prevalent in people who like to dine out, according to a new study.

 “The reason we’re looking at dietary sources is because of the prior work that showed diet is a major source of exposure to phthalates,” said Varshavsky.
 “Phthalates are really relevant for children’s health and reproductive health.”

-Studies have suggested that there may be associations between exposure to the endocrine-disrupting chemicals and lower IQ in children, higher risk of diabetes in women, increased likelihood of asthma, lower-quality sperm, and breast cancer.
+Studies have suggested that there may be associations between exposure to the endocrine-disrupting chemicals and

 “Endocrine-disrupting chemicals operate at the hormonal level, and since hormones operate at very low levels, so too can phthalates,” said Varshavsky.